Frequently asked questions

 Air Next spirometer has an expected life span of 10 years.
 Replace the batteries when they are running low on power.

 You can sit upright with no restrictions around your chest.
 You can also stand, but the important thing is that you are straight with your chest.
 Before performing the forced expiration, breathe normally for a few seconds, then take a deep breath with the mouthpiece and wrap your lips around the mouthpiece, followed by a further quick, full inspiration expiration.

 It is important that you blow as fast as you can and until no more air comes out.

 After going through the troubleshoot section, should the device not work properly please send an email to firstname.lastname@example.org explaining what the issue is.

 The grading is based on how well the tests are performed and how reproducible they are.

-- Only one acceptable test.
+- One acceptable test.

 - No acceptable tests.

 You need to create an account to be able to save your test results.
-Enter your full name. email address and a password with at least 8 characters to get started.
+Enter your full name, email address and a password with at least 8 characters to get started.

 Tap the profile in the profile list and then tap PROFILE.
 Tap on the information you want to change.
 You can also delete the profile by tapping the More menu in the top right corner on the profile page.